John Catron

-John Catron (January 7, 1786 – May 30, 1865) was an American jurist who served as an Associate Justice of the Supreme Court of the United States from 1837 to 1865, during the Taney Court.
+John Catron (January 7, 1786 – May 30, 1865) was an American jurist who served as an associate justice of the Supreme Court of the United States from 1837 to 1865, during the Taney Court.

 Early and family life

 Little is known of Catron's early life, other than that all of his grandparents emigrated from Germany to Virginia, as part of the extensive emigration of Swiss and Germans from Hesse and the Palatinate due to wars, and economic and religious insecurity in the area.
-His father, Peter (Catron) Kettering, had immigrated as a child with his parents from Mittelbrun in the German Palatinate and settled in Montgomery County (later Wythe County).
-His mother was Maria Elizabetha Houck, whose parents had settled in Virginia after emigrating from the Palatinate by way of Pennsylvania.
-His only sibling, Mary, later married Thomas Swift and moved to Missouri and, ultimately, Oregon.
-John Catron was a second cousin to Thomas Benton Catron, who later became one of the first senators to represent the state of New Mexico.
-Catron's father had served in Captain William Doack's militia company from Montgomery County during the Revolutionary War.
+His father, Peter (Catron) Kettering, immigrated as a child with his parents from Mittelbrun in the German Palatinate and settled in Montgomery County (later Wythe County), Virginia.
+His mother, Maria Elizabetha Houck, was the daughter of immigrants from the Palatinate who settled in Virginia by way of Pennsylvania.

+Catron's only sibling, Mary, married Thomas Swift and eventually moved west to Missouri and then Oregon.
+He was also a second cousin of Thomas Benton Catron, one of New Mexico's first U.S. Senators.
+Catron's father, Peter Catron, served in Captain William Doack's militia company from Montgomery County during the Revolutionary War.
+The family relocated to Kentucky in the early 19th century.

+Military service

+When the War of 1812 broke out, Catron enlisted in the United States Army.
+He was sent south to participate in the Natchez Expedition and served under General Andrew Jackson in the Alabama campaigns during the Creek War.
+Catron saw action in notable engagements, including the Battle of Talladega, the Battle of Tallushatchee, and Fort Strother.
+According to some accounts, he also participated in the Battle of New Orleans.

+Catron's military service was cut short when he was granted a release from the Army due to illness.
+Despite his brief time in the military, his service earned him the respect of influential figures, including Andrew Jackson and Attorney General Isaac Thomas.
+These relationships would prove significant in his later career.